 Depreciation is provided on all property, plant and equipment, with certain exceptions.
 The exceptions are land, restricted assets other than buildings, and assets under construction.
 Depreciation is charged to General Fund service revenue accounts, central support services and trading accounts.
 It does not amount to a proper charge to the General Fund and such amounts are transferred to the Capital Adjustment Account and reported in the Movement in Reserves Statement.
-On a re-valued asset, a transfer between the Revaluation Reserve and Capital Adjustment Account is made which represents the difference between depreciation based on the re-valued carrying amount of the asset and the depreciation based on the asset's historical cost.
+On a re-valued asset, a transfer between the Revaluation Reserve and Capital Adjustment Account is made which represents the difference between depreciation based on the revalued carrying amount of the asset and the depreciation based on the asset's historical cost.
 The Council's policy is disclosed in the table below:

-Years % Depreciation method
+Depreciation - Amortisation periods Non-current asset classification Years % Depreciation method

-- 2 reducing balance
+Buildings, community, infrastructure - 2 reducing balance

-- - not depreciated
+Land - - not depreciated

-7 - straight line
+Vehicles 7 - straight line

-10 - straight line
+Playgrounds 10 - straight line

-3 - 25 - straight line
+Plant and equipment 3 - 25 - straight line

-- - not depreciated
+Assets under construction - - not depreciated

-- 10 reducing balance
+Waste receptacles - 10 reducing balance

-- 7 10 3 - 25 - 2 7 - 10 - 3 - 25 -